AnkiTools/AnkiSharp/README.md

 - Refactoring :zzz:
 - Add images and audio :zzz:
 - Generate audio with synthetizer or other tools? :ok_hand:
+- Solve bug if tmp files are in the same place as result file :zzz:

 ## Resources